Jill R. Haizlip – President

 rocks.
 Demonstrated and potential capabilities of his modeling works are towards a variety of energy-related geological problems.

-Ms. Wallis joins the Geologica family as a Senior Geologist, offering geoscience services from her Auckland, New Zealand base of operations.
+Ms. Wallis specializes in computational geoscience, petrophysics and image analysis, reservoir engineering data interpretation, and integrated resource analysis.
+She provides these services from her base of operations in New Zealand.
 She complements and expands Geologica’s expertise in conceptual model development, resource capacity evaluation, well targeting and resource decision processes at the exploration, development and operation phases.
 Since transitioning from mining to geothermal, Ms. Wallis has accumulated more than 10 years’ experience in the exploration, development and operation of high enthalpy resources in New Zealand, Chile, and Indonesia.
 She specializes in geoscience elements of resource analysis, with particular interest in image log interpretation and interdisciplinary data analysis.
 Ms. Wallis comes with a mix of research, teaching and commercial experience and is particularly interested in technology transfer.
 She maintains an open-source Python library for structural geology and borehole image analysis and recently collaborated with reservoir engineer Dr. Katie McLean to develop an open-source tutorial on geothermal well completion test analysis with Python.
 Ms. Wallis is undertaking part-time doctoral research on the geologic controls on geothermal fluid flux from the meter to 10s-of-kilometer-scale at The University of Auckland.